sub1inear/Hedgehog/README.md

 x = "Hello, World"
 ```

-You must declare a variable before you use it.
-Declarations without a value are not permitted, like Python but unlike C++.

 ## Types

 Variables types are automatically inferred by default.
 However, if you want to explicitly set a type, it is appended before the variable name.